-The conservatorship has no specified termination date, and there continues to be uncertainty regarding the future of our company, including how long we will continue to exist, the extent of our role in the market and what form we will have.
+The conservatorship has no specified termination date, and there continues to be significant uncertainty regarding the future of our company, including how long we will continue to exist in our current form, the extent of our role in the market, how long we will be in conservatorship and what form we will have and what ownership interest, if any, our current common and preferred stockholders will hold in us after the conservatorship is terminated, and whether we will continue to exist following conservatorship.
 For more information on the risks to our business relating to the conservatorship and uncertainties regarding the future of our company and business, see "RISK FACTORS" in our most recent Form 10-K.

 In September 2008, Fannie Mae, through FHFA as our conservator, entered into two agreements with Treasury.
 The first agreement is the senior preferred stock purchase agreement, under which we issued one million shares of senior preferred stock to Treasury and which provided us with Treasury's commitment to provide us with funding, under certain conditions, to eliminate deficiencies in our net worth (the "commitment").
 The senior preferred stock purchase agreement was amended and restated on September 26, 2008.
-The amended and restated agreement was later amended on May 6, 2009, December 24, 2009 and August 17, 2012 (as amended, the "senior preferred stock purchase agreement").
+The amended and restated agreement was later amended on May 6, 2009, December 24, 2009 and August 17, 2012 (as amended and modified, the "senior preferred stock purchase agreement").
 We generally may draw funds under the commitment on a quarterly basis when our total liabilities exceed our total assets on our consolidated balance sheet prepared in accordance with generally accepted accounting principles ("GAAP") as of the end of the preceding quarter.